Toronto Maple Leafs: Fan base

 Despite their loyalty, there have been several instances where the fanbase voiced their displeasure with the club.
 During the 2011–12 season, fans attending the games chanted for the dismissal of head coach Ron Wilson, and later general manager Brian Burke.
 Wilson was let go shortly after the fans' outburst, even though he had been given a contract extension months earlier.
 Burke alluded to the chants noting "it would be cruel and unusual punishment to let Ron coach another game in the Air Canada Centre".
 In the 2014–15 season, fans threw Leafs jerseys onto the ice to show their disapproval of the team's poor performances in the past few decades.
 Similarly, during the later portion of the 2015–16 season, which overlaps with the start of Major League Baseball's regular season of play, fans were heard sarcastically chanting "Let's go Blue Jays!" and clapping alongside the chant as a sign of their farcical shift in priority from an under-performing team to the more successful playoff-bound 2016 Toronto Blue Jays season.
 Leafs fans also vandalized Mike Babcock's Wikipedia article amid the poor records of the first few months into the 2019–20 season; his article was temporarily semi-protected to minimize further vandalism.
 (Note: A semi-protected Wikipedia page can only be edited by registered users who have made at least ten edits on Wikipedia in at least four days.
 This article itself, Toronto Maple Leafs, is semi-protected indefinitely due to persistent vandalism.)

 In addition to the Greater Toronto Area (GTA), many fans live throughout Ontario, Quebec, including New York state and Michigan.
 As a result, Leafs' away games at the Bell Centre in Montreal, Canadian Tire Centre in Ottawa, KeyBank Center in Buffalo and at the Little Caesars Arena in Detroit hold more of a shared crowd.
 This is due in part to the Leafs fans in those areas, and those cities' proximity to the GTA.

 The Leafs are also a popular team in Atlantic Canada.
-In November 2016, a survey was conducted that found 20 percent of respondents from Atlantic Canada viewed the Leafs as their favourite team, second only to the Montreal Canadiens at 26 percent.
-The Leafs were found to be the most favoured team in Prince Edward Island, with 24 percent of respondents favouring the Leafs; and the second favourite team in Nova Scotia and Newfoundland and Labrador (19 and 24 percent respectively, both trailing respondents who favoured the Canadiens by one percent).
+In November 2016, a survey was conducted that found 20 per cent of respondents from Atlantic Canada viewed the Leafs as their favourite team, second only to the Montreal Canadiens at 26 per cent.
+The Leafs were found to be the most favoured team in Prince Edward Island, with 24 per cent of respondents favouring the Leafs; and the second favourite team in Nova Scotia and Newfoundland and Labrador (19 and 24 per cent respectively, both trailing respondents who favoured the Canadiens by one per cent).